Top Septic Pumping in

 Impact on Drain Field Design:

-- Aerobic Treatment Units (ATUs): These systems use aeration to biologically treat wastewater to a higher quality before dispersal.
-They are prevalent in areas with poor soils.
+- Aerobic Treatment Units (ATUs): These systems use aeration to treat wastewater to a higher standard before it enters the soil.
+They are highly prevalent in Dayton.